zbo14/envoke/doc/doc.md

 ### API
 A client-side API that communicates with BigchainDB/IPDB and the file system over http.
 Working on the following functionality:
-- Login/Register
+- Partner and user Login/Register
 - Persist a work to BigchainDB
 - Upload a track to the file system
 - Stream a track from the file system

 Note: the API is purely for demo purposes.
-We eventually want to integrate permissioned access and artist payments into the application, but the focus for now is the aforementioned functionality.

 ### Bigchain
 [Handcrafting transactions](https://docs.bigchaindb.com/projects/py-driver/en/latest/handcraft.html) and sending them to BigchainDB/IPDB.